FirebrandTech/TypeaheadDropdowns/README.md

 </script>
 ```

-Or, if you only want to add typeahead filtering to certain selects, you can specify a query selector, like this:
+Or, if you only want to add typeahead filtering to certain `<select>`s, you can specify a query selector, like this:

 ```
 TypeheadDropdowns.init("select.filterme");